-Understanding how to effectively employ Regard for Student Perspectives while maintaining a constructive learning environment can be challenging.
-In the following paragraphs the fictional preschool professional, Mrs. Jones, will illustrate the indicators of Regard for Student Perspectives at circle time.
+Understanding how to effectively employ CLASS's Regard for Child Perspectives while maintaining a constructive learning environment can be challenging.
+In the following paragraphs, the fictional preschool professional, Mrs. Jones, will illustrate the indicators of Regard for Child Perspectives at circle time.
 I’ll then discuss her exemplary examples:

-Mrs. Jones states, “Ok children once you find your spot, find a comfortable way to sit so everyone can see.
+Mrs. Jones states, “OK, children, once you find your spot, find a comfortable way to sit so everyone can see.
 I see Jessica and Brad are sitting on their bottom.”
-As Mrs. Jones looks around her circle she notices Johnny is sitting on his knees, “Johnny it looks like you are comfortable sitting on your knees, but others can’t see, can you sit behind Suzie so others can see?”
+As Mrs. Jones looks around her circle, she notices Johnny is sitting on his knees, “Johnny, it looks like you are comfortable sitting on your knees, but others can’t see.
+Can you sit behind Suzie so others can see?”

-“Now that we are settled let’s sing our Good morning song,” says Mrs. Jones.
+“Now that we are settled, let’s sing our Good morning song,” says Mrs. Jones.

-“Mrs. Jones can we sing a different song?” asks Marco.
+“Mrs. Jones, can we sing a different song?” asks Marco.

 “Wheels on the Bus!”

-Mrs. Jones thinks to herself about how many verses this song has and that she’ll never get to all the activities that took her so long to plan.
+Mrs. Jones thinks about how many verses this song has and that she’ll never get to all the activities that took her so long to plan.
 She asks, “Would everyone like to sing Wheels on the Bus?”

 “Yes!
-Yes!” exclaim the children.
+Yes!” exclaimed the children.

 Circle time continues:

-“Marco why don’t you come up and lead us in singing Wheels on the Bus?”
-After five verses Mrs. Jones says, “That was a great idea Marco!
-Can you tell us why you wanted to sing wheels on the bus today?”
+“Marco, why don’t you come up and lead us in singing Wheels on the Bus?”
+After five verses, Mrs. Jones says, “That was a great idea, Marco!
+Can you tell us why you wanted to sing Wheels on the Bus today?”

 Marco replies, “I saw a big blue bus on the way to school today!”

 “You did!
-Tell me more about that bus, what did you like about it?”
+Tell me more about that bus; what did you like about it?”

 “The big wheels and the horn!”